ciberdiego123/gama-plugin/README.md

 Go to openmole folder using `cd openmole` command.

 You can list the different tag available for OpenMole using the `git tag` command.
-We need the `6.1` version, so we run `git checkout v6.1` into the root openmole folder.
+We use the latest dev version, so we run `git checkout dev` into the root openmole folder.

 In order to compile OpenMole you need to run these commands into your terminal :